cjr35/tango/spec/file-types/tango.md

 ### rules
 The `rules` header indicates a list of definitions for rules obeyed by an automaton.
 An automaton obeys different rules depending on the state it is in, so each .tango file has its own `rules`.
 The syntax of a rule is `expr state in neighborhood >> state`.

-`expr` is any valid Tango expression which evaluates to a number or a range.
+`expr` is any valid Tango expression which evaluates to a range.
 `state` is the name of one of the states defined in the project's .tangoh file.
 `in` is a ternary keyword operator.
-It takes a number or range followed by a state as its left operands, and a neighborhood defined as its right operand.
+It takes a range followed by a state as its left operands, and a neighborhood defined as its right operand.
+It
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTcwOTg4NDYyLDM0MjgwNTkwXX0=
+eyJoaXN0b3J5IjpbODU2MzAyMzQwLDM0MjgwNTkwXX0=
 -->